“Our Mission as the Body of Christ is to Love God, Love our neighbors and make disciples.”

 Membership and full participation in Christ the Servant Church is open to all people; male and female; black, white, yellow, and tan; singles and married; young and old.
 We welcome every stranger, and no one will remain a stranger in our midst for long, but will become a brother or sister in Christ.

-We speak and think only good and positive words and thoughts about one another.
-Never do we tear down one another.
+We speak and think only good and positive words and thoughts about one another, never tearing down one another.
 We seek to build up the Body of Christ, which is the Church.

 We use only Biblical methods of stewardship.
 We want our giving to be a joyful response to our Lord’s grace.